ankidroid/Anki-Android/Database-Structure.md

     did :
         "Long specifying the id of the deck that cards are added to by default", flds : [
-             "JSONArray containing a JSONObject for each field in the model as follows:", {
+             "JSONArray containing object for each field in the model as follows:", {
                font : "display font",
                media : "array of media. appears to be unused",